 However, if Joe's request is not accepted, and he does not show up, he will only be paid premium pay for the hours he has worked on the stat holiday.

-In addition to stat holiday pay, employees who work on the day of the statutory holiday, they are also entitled to premium pay.
-This is calculated by multiplying their regular hourly wage by 1.5.
+In addition to Ontario stat holiday pay, employees who work on the day of the statutory holiday, are also entitled to either:

 To calculate her total stat pay: